This post has “strings attached: for a good reason. We are going to explore deep into SQL VARCHAR, the data type that deals with strings.

 Consider the impact on size when converting NVARCHAR to VARCHAR with UTF-8 support.

-Don’ts in Using SQL VARCHAR
+Don’ts in Using VARCHAR in SQL Server

 1. When String Size is Fixed and Non-Nullable, Use CHAR Instead.